SORTEE/CodeStandard/README.md

 `git clone https://github.com/SORTEE/CodeStandard.git`

-### Important :exclamation: :exclamation: :exclamation:
+### Important :exclamation::exclamation::exclamation:

 After clone the repository, switch to the `hackathon` branch.
 You will not be allowed to push changes to the `main` branch.

-Commmand: `git switch hackathon` or `git checkout hackathon` Then, make sure you are in the right place: `git branch`
+Command: `git switch hackathon` or `git checkout hackathon`.
+Then, make sure you are in the right place: `git branch`

 ## Repository structure